-If the driver rapidly applies the brakes, EBA automatically boosts the braking force to its maximum, in order to bring the vehicle to a halt as quickly as possible.
-If the driver applies the brakes slowly, but conditions mean that the Anti-lock Braking System (ABS) operates on the front wheels, EBA will increase the braking force in order to apply ABS control to the rear wheels.
+If the driver rapidly applies the brakes, the EBA system will automatically boost the braking force to its maximum, in order to bring the vehicle to a halt as quickly as possible.
+If the driver applies the brakes slowly, but driving conditions mean that the Anti-lock Braking System (ABS) operates on the front wheels, the EBA system will increase the braking force in order to apply ABS control to the rear wheels.

-EBA stops operating as soon as the brake pedal is released.
+The EBA system stops operating as soon as the brake pedal is released.